magnusram05/selfteachcs/CS-61A-ProfBrianHarvey.md

 **Abstraction**
 - Application | High-level language (Scheme) | Low-level language (c) | Machine language/Architecture | Logic Gates | Transistors | Quantum Physics
 - Abstraction is a layer built on top of lower-level bulding blocks

+**Function vs Procedure**

+- f(x) = 2x + 6
+- g(x) = 2 (x+3)

+These are same function but different procedures.
+There are no functions inside a computer.
+A computer only understands procedures.
+Procedures what determines how fast a function is though 2 functions does the same thing but differently.

+*It is easier to make things work and then make it work efficiently than to make it run faster and then make it work!*